Tropical Storm Tammy (2005): Northeastern United States

-Aftermath and records
+Aftermath

 A Red Cross shelter at Seldon Park, Brunswick, Georgia, opened for two days following the storm to temporarily house those whose houses were flooded.
-Tammy's remnant low was absorbed a larger extratropical low which tracked north and contributed to the Northeast U.S. flooding of October 2005, which killed ten people and caused significant damage.
 As a result of the flooding, the Federal Emergency Management Agency paid $44 million in losses.

 Shrimpers in the Carolinas blamed high fuel prices and the disruption of Tropical Storm Tammy for some of the troubles facing the shrimping industry in 2005.
 Rising fuel prices and dwindling demand has already created tough conditions that year, but the disruption of several days' fishing due to Tammy escalated the situation.

-When Tammy formed on October 5, it became the earliest in the season that the twentieth storm formed, a distinction it held until 2020, when Tropical Storm Vicky formed on September 14.
+Just days after the remnants of Tammy exited the east coast of the United States, the remnants of a subtropical depression brought additional rainfall to the region, with two people killed in Connecticut due to the floods.
+Much of the northeastern United States from Delaware to Maine had record rainfall in October 2005, partly because of the remnants of Tammy and later the remnants of Hurricane Wilma.
+The series of floods led to a presidential disaster declaration for portions of Connecticut, Massachusetts, Rhode Island, and New Hampshire.
+The Federal Emergency Management Agency (FEMA) provided more than $13 million in funds to Massachusetts.
+The Federal Highway Administration provided $24 million to New England states following flood damage, most of which went to New Hampshire.
+Two years after the floods destroyed several mobile homes in Greenfield, Massachusetts, the city purchased the land and turned it into protected greenspace, using state and federal funds.
+In 2015, the town of Alstead, New Hampshire installed a plaque to commemorate the 10 year anniversary of the floods.